Struggling to find practical, stylish velcro clothes for yourself or an aging parent or senior loved one?

 Aging can negatively impact the body in a myriad of ways.
 Seniors may struggle with dressing due to a lack of strength, flexibility, or movement.
 These are most often the symptom of a disability, such as cerebral palsy, Alzheimer’s, or arthritis.

-There are dozens of other diseases and disabilities that could impact a senior’s ability to get dressed fully.
+Dozens of other diseases and disabilities could impact a senior’s ability to fully dress.

-In some cases, adaptive clothing may be enough for seniors who struggle with dressing themselves.
+In some cases, adaptive clothing may be enough for seniors who struggle dressing.
 Some seniors who were unable to get dressed due to arthritis can now get dressed themselves using Velcro and other adaptive styles.

 However, other seniors will still require the assistance of a care provider to change clothes.
 Adaptive clothing for seniors and the elderly will make the job much easier for both parties.